dell/terraform-provider-powerflex/docs/resources/service.md

 page_title: "powerflex_service Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource is used to manage the Service entity of PowerFlex Array.
+  This resource is used to manage the Service entity of the PowerFlex Array.
 We can Create, Update and Delete the PowerFlex Service using this resource.
-We can also Import an existing Service from PowerFlex array.
+We can also Import an existing Service from the PowerFlex array.
 ---

 # powerflex_service (Resource)

-This resource is used to manage the Service entity of PowerFlex Array.
+This resource is used to manage the Service entity of the PowerFlex Array.
 We can Create, Update and Delete the PowerFlex Service using this resource.
-We can also Import an existing Service from PowerFlex array.
+We can also Import an existing Service from the PowerFlex array.

 ## Example Usage